BIGJRA/BIGJRA.github.io/reborn.md

   - Hail
   - Rest

-This looks like quite the intimidating battle, but it has default moves.
-Blizzard will tear you up but it only has 5 PP, so if you can stall those out and get a Ghost type onto the field you're solid.
-It does like to heal but if you can set up somehow you should be ok.
+This looks like quite the intimidating battle due to the level difference, but it has its default moves.
+Blizzard will tear you up but it only has 5 PP, so if you can stall those out with the Protect TM and get a Ghost type onto the field to whittle it down with status moves, you're basically set.
 After winning, you'll get **Smoochum**.

 **Relationship Point Choices:**
 - Save Smoochum (+2 Blake)

+Exit the cave via Escape Rope or backtracking to the top of the previous room.

 ## Omen Badge